 Option 3: Go local-first

 Run your own models.
 Own the tooling.
 No subscription.
 No code leaving your machine.
-This is the path we built Bodega One for.
+This is the path we built Bodega One Code for.

 The downsides (being honest):